-You can choose whether to plot the data of the whole dataset or a slice corresponding to a result row of your report.
+If you are calculating variable dimension variance, you can choose whether to plot the other plots using the whole dataset or a slice of date corresponding to a result row of your variable dimension variance report.

 In the example below, setting the drop down to "row 1" plots the data corresponding to the first row result below, the one that shows a significant positive variance for all sales of "Black" hair products.
 Setting to "entire dataset" plots the entire dataset.